theTWIXhunter/better-falix/README.md

 - **Rename Addons to Mods:** Renames the "Addons" navigation option to "Mods" in the Minecraft category for clarity.
 - **Split Addons Tabs:** Splits the addons tab back into separate plugins, mods, modpacks, and datapacks tabs on server pages.
 - **Add Versions Nav:** Adds a "Versions" link with a code-branch icon to the Minecraft section of the navbar for quick access to server version changes.
+- **Hide Support Category:** Hides the Support category from the navigation and main interface.

 ### Shared Logs